31 Facts You Never Knew About the Summer Solstice

 Ancient Egyptians might have marked the summer solstice when building the pyramids

 Mark Lehner, an Egyptologist and Sphinx expert, has observed that when a person stands near the Sphinx on the summer solstice, the sun looks like it’s setting halfway between the pyramids Khafre and Khufu.
 The sight is remarkably similar to a hieroglyph called akhet, which translates roughly as “horizon.”
 There’s no way to know whether the similarity is coincidental, but Lehner wrote in the Archive of Oriental Research, “If somehow intentional, it ranks as an example of architectural illusionism on a grand, maybe the grandest, scale.”
-Read more about the most mysterious archaeological finds on Earth.
+Pretty impressive, just like the other most mysterious archaeological finds on Earth.

 Ancient Greek slaves were allowed to party on the summer solstice